genjurosama/insurancePricing/README.md

-# React-redux-todos
+# React-redux-Insurance

-This project is to test knowledge on react and redux.
+This project is to test knowledge on Js fullstack.

 ## Getting Started